 No products in the cart.

-According to Mordor Research, the managed services market will grow to $274 billion by 2026, up from $152 billion in 2020, buoyed by increased adoption of the model, with many companies turning to MSPs to mitigate the impact of the pandemic in the past year.
-To wit, the percentage of companies using MSPs to manage more than half of their IT needs increased from 25% last year to 38% in 2021, according to NTT’s 2021 global managed services survey.
+According to Mordor Research, the managed services market will grow to $474 billion by 2026, up from $152 billion in 2020, buoyed by increased adoption of the model, with many companies turning to MSPs to mitigate the impact of the pandemic in the past years.
+The percentage of companies using MSPs to manage more than half of their IT needs increased from 25% last year to 45% in 2022, according to NTT’s global managed services survey.

 Fifty-four percent of managed service providers reported an increase in cloud management revenue last year, and 65% increased their revenue from cybersecurity services, even during the global economic depression, according to a survey by Kaseva.

 As companies sent employees to work from home and revamped their business models, managed service providers were in a unique position to help, with infrastructure already in place and remote work the norm rather than the exception.

 MSPs may deliver their own native services, other providers’ services or an integrated mix of the two.